kaylaoneill/geom99/Survey123.md

 - For the select category, I did "Unsure" as an other option.
 Did not like this as when clicked, it gave a box to type in.
 Should have made other a regular option
 - I would add a time category, not just a date.
 Time may be important for collection
 - The "email me a copy: Q did not work

+# Add to bashboard: (to be moved to other doccument after marking is done)
+- As an add on to what we did in a previous week, we will be adding this survey to our dashboard.
+-